AnshulAgrawal999/Enquiry_Management_app/README.md

-# School Enquiry App
+# Enquiry Management App

-This is an **Enquiry Management System** designed to streamline the process of handling prospective student enquiries for school admissions.
+**Enquiry Management App** is designed to streamline the process of handling prospective student enquiries for school admissions.
 It provides an intuitive user panel for parents or guardians to submit enquiries and a robust admin panel for admissions staff to manage and follow up on them efficiently.

 ## Features

 ### User Panel (Enquiry Submission Form)
 - **Enquiry Submission:** Allows guardians to submit details about the prospective student, including contact information, address, and specific questions or areas of interest.
 - **Key Fields:**
-  - **Contact Details:** Guardian's name, phone number, mobile number, email, and optional social media handles.
+  - **Contact Details:** Guardian's name, phone number, mobile number, email.
   - **Student Information:** Student's name, grade applying for, date of birth, and current school.
-  - **Address Information:** Street, city, state, zip code, and country.
+  - **Address Information:** Street, city, state, pin code, and country.
   - **Enquiry Details:** Source of enquiry (e.g., referral, website) and a description field for additional notes.
 - Displays if an enquiry is already registered with the same name and number.